 Forwarding your mail to your new address helps mail be redirected to your new address.
 However, you should also alert certain entities individually so that they have your updated contact information.
 The following links should be contacted ASAP after you know you’ll be moving.

-- DMV.
-Be sure to contact the Department of Motor VAnnouncing Your Move: List of Important Entities to Notify of New Addressehicles and update your contact information.
+- DMV – Be sure to contact the Department of Motor Vehicles and update your contact information.
 If you’re moving to a new state, make sure obtain a new license and registration after your move.
-Usa.gov has a list of all 50 states’ department of motor vehicles websites.
+USA.gov has a list of all 50 states’ department of motor vehicles websites.

 - Voter registration.
 Get a jumpstart on locating your new voting location by notifying your new Board of Elections of your address.
 The U.S. Election Assistance Commission page will answer your questions.